ch0ripain/typescript-core-concepts/README.md

 <h1 align="center">🔷 TypeScript Core Concepts & Basics 🔷</h1>

 ## 🔠 Primitive Types
 TypeScript is a superset of JavaScript that adds static typing.
 It only runs on the development side, which is why in the end it's just JavaScript code in the browser.
-TypeScript allows us to use primitive types like <code>string</code>, `boolean` or `number`.
+TypeScript allows us to use primitive types like `string`, `boolean` or `number`.

 ```typescript
 let name: string = "Leo"